Cangzhou Hebei, China Travel Guide

 Make an effort to learn about and adapt to the customs of the area and etiquette, even small gestures.

-Always seek permission to photograph individuals, children in particular or the elderly.
+Always seek permission to photograph individuals, especially children or the elderly.

 Respect their decision if individuals decline to be photographed.
 Be mindful in sensitive situations.